mattberther/resharper-tdd-live-templates/README.md

 These templates reduce the amount of keystrokes required to write NUnit tests.
 The tdd-livetemplates.xml file is in a format that can be imported into Jetbrains Resharper.
+To import into Resharper, use the Resharper options dialog and be on your way to TDD bliss.

 The live templates introduce the following templates:

     // typing test and hitting TAB invokes this template [Test]